snodeplannen/cursor-rules/README.md

 Cursor, with properly configured rules, is the first practical implementation of this new development model.
 The rules in this repository aren't just for code formatting or style, they establish a complete development workflow that manages everything from specifications to tasks, knowledge capture, and code commits.

-[Yes I'm aware that tools and IDEs like windsurf, Cline and so on also offer rules, but I tried them all, and Cursor is the only one which let's you build a rule system complex enough that it transforms cursor into a proper agent.
-Feel free to correct me if I'm wrong!]

 By adopting this rules-based approach, development teams can dramatically accelerate productivity while maintaining quality control.
 The journey toward AI-augmented development is already here. **And the best part?
 You can already begin this journey with Cursor today!**

 ## What are Cursor Rules?